wagzyAyo/2FA-Authenticator-mobile/README.md

 ## Contribution

 Contributions are welcome!
-If you’d like to improve the app or fix bugs, follow these steps:
+If you’d like to improve the app, fix bugs or create the IOS version, follow these steps:

 Fork the repository